cozy/cozy.github.io/src/dev/konnector.md

 Each function must use the same signature: `functionName(fields, bills, data, next)` where:

  - `fields` are the values of the optional configuration fields;
- - `entries` is an object to pass data from one function to
+ - `entries` is an object to pass data from one function to the next one;
- - `data` allow to pass raw data from one function to the next one;
+ - `data` allows to pass raw data from one function to the next one;
  - `next` is a function to call to execute next function.
 One may pass an error as first argument.
+Don’t forget to call it at the end of every step.

+A basic connector workflow involves:
+ - getting data and storing them into `entries.fetched`.
+You can get the data by calling an API, scraping the remote website…;
+ - filtering data to remove the ones already present inside the database.
+The filtered data will be put into `entries.filtered`;
+ - save the filtered data into the database.

-Many operations are common to most of the connectors, so we created some common functions you can import from the shared library:
+Many operations are common to most of the connectors, so we created some common functions you can import from the shared library.
+Most of the time, you’ll just have to take care of fetching data, store them into `entries.fetched` then use the common methods to filter and save them.

 We’ll have a deeper look at this methods below.

+#### Error handling

+If your connector hit some issue fetching or saving the data, it can return an error code by passing it to the `next` method.
+Some error code are defined inside the Cozy Collect application and will display an explicit error to the user:

+  - `LOGIN_FAILED`: the konnector could not login;
+  - `NOT_EXISTING_DIRECTORY`: the folder specified as folder_to_save does not exist (checked by base_konnector);
+  - `UNKNOWN_ERROR`: there was an unexpected error, please take a look at the logs to know what appened;

 ### Konnector lib